isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Brinjal.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for fruits around three months after sowing.
+<p>Plants can be harvested for fruits around 3 months after sowing.
 The best time to harvest the fruit is in the early morning, before 9am.</p>
-<p>Tomatoes are generally harvested when ripe, however unripe tomatoes can also be eaten after they have been thoroughly cooked.
-Ripe tomatoes are shiny, glossy, and will no longer have green spots.
-They should be easy to pop off the stem with a gentle twist.
-Seeds can be used from ripe fruit for immediate planting.</p>
+<p>Eggplants are generally eaten when they are immature.
+Immature fruits should be picked when they are glossy, and have a soft, spongy texture.</p>
+<p>Ripe fruits are usually a dull brown or yellow, and will rapidly become soft and wrinkly.
+Ripe fruit should not be eaten, but can be harvested for seeds to be used for immediate planting. </p>
 <br>
 </section>